-The Sanford College of Education at National University, which was named after philanthropist and entrepreneur, T. Denny Sanford, is among the top ten largest schools of education in the country, and will be hosting the largest gathering of the four San Diego-Imperial County Summit locations.
+The Sanford College of Education at National University is among the top ten largest schools of education in the country, and will be hosting the largest gathering of the four San Diego-Imperial County Summit locations.
 The other locations include CSU San Marcos, Point Loma Nazarene University, and San Diego State University, Imperial Valley.

 A unique partnership between the Association of Independent California Colleges and Universities (AICCU), the California State University (CSU), and New Teacher Center formed to host this free statewide day of learning.
 Through their strong and distinct networks, the organizers will reach educators at every stage in their development: new and veteran teachers, current teaching students, and alumni.
 More information, a list of event locations, and online registration are available at CATeachersSummit.com.
 Follow #CATeachersSummit on Facebook and Twitter for up-to-date information.

 Attendees of National University’s event at the Town and Country Convention Center are also invited to learn more about the PreK-12 Sanford Education Programs – Sanford Harmony and Sanford Inspire – which support and encourage the professional development of teachers, and enhance the classroom environment through inspiring teaching and social emotional development tools and strategies.